maniaclab/snowmass-connect-docs/docs/software.md

 ## Running Delphes

+### On snowmass21 login node

 For local calculations on the Snowmass Connect node, Delphes is installed in `/local-scratch/software/Delphes-3.4.2`.
 You must first execute the following setup script: `source /cvmfs/sft.cern.ch/lcg/views/LCG_92/x86_64-slc6-gcc62-opt/setup.sh` before using the executables.
 For jobs on OSG, Delphes is installed in `/cvmfs/snowmass21.opensciencegrid.org/software/Delphes-3.4.2`.
-To run the software as part of job submitted to OSG add the following in your execution script:

-    #congifure ROOT/gcc environment
-    source /cvmfs/sft.cern.ch/lcg/views/LCG_92/x86_64-slc6-gcc62-opt/setup.sh
+For the following examples, we would export the installation path as:

     export delphes_install=/cvmfs/snowmass21.opensciencegrid.org/software/Delphes-3.4.2

 Running Delphes with HepMC input files: